Abdo-Hassan/booking-cars/README.md

 - Dashboard screen contents of cars statistics
 - Multilingual English and Arabic directions
 - Search and filter into different cars list
-- Mock an API for the car list
+- API Mocking for the car list

 ## Run Locally